losrobbos/coding-advanced-resources/README.md

 ### File Uploads

-In most web applications a user can signup and create a user profile.
+In most web applications where user can create contents, we need to provide FILE UPLOAD functionality.

-If the user is able to generate contents, e.g. blog posts or cmments, usually the AVATAR image of that user will be shown.
-And the user should have the choice to upload an own image for that avatar.

-Or the user wants to submit a recipe on a repices page, uploading an image of the final result of the recipe.

-For use cases like this: We need to provide a FILE UPLOAD functionality.
+E.g. the user can pick a personal AVATAR image for its profile or upload a recipe image for a recipe page.

-File Uploads allow the user to pick an image from disk and upload it to a backend.
+File Uploads allow the user to pick an image from disk and send it over to a backend.
+The backend then stores it, either on DISK or in a DATABASE.

-Find here a guide how you can realize a file upload fullstack, using React as the Framework, Express.js as the backend and a file cloud provider to store the files in the cloud for free:
+Find here a guide how you can realize a file upload fullstack, using React for the Frontend, Express.js as the backend and a file cloud provider to store the files in the cloud for free:

 https://github.com/losrobbos/file-upload-guide